discord/loqui/README.md

-# drpc
+# Loqui
-DRPC or Discord RPC (not to be confused with our other RPC) is an RPC protocol that implements a very simple framing protocol over a raw socket.
+Loqui is a transport that implements a very simple framing protocol over a raw socket.
 The framing protocol is similar to http2, except that we've chosen deliberately to not implement a bunch of stuff, like flow control, or server push.
 Instead, the RPC implements very simple request and response semantics, and a fire and forget client to server call called a "push".

 The RPC protocol does not care how you encode your data - treating all data passed through it as opaque binaries.
 However, the protocol does support encoding negotiation, where the server sends the client a list of encodings it can speak,